HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn “ so that they don’t infect other patients” is better.
+I am happy to learn you can say “ work a night shift.”

 ★★★★★